aleutcss/base.headings/README.md

 # Headings

-The inuitcss `headings` module defines font sizes for base-level heading elements from `h1` through to `h6`.
+The aleutcss `headings` module defines font sizes for base-level heading elements from `h1` through to `h6`.

 Install using Bower: